A baby born before 37 weeks of

 - Temperature-controlled bed or

-- Oxygen given by mask or with a breathing machine called a ventilator
+mask, with prongs in the nose, or with a breathing machine called a ventilator

 - IV (intravenous) fluids, feedings, or medicines

-- Special feedings with a tube in the stomach if a baby can’t suck
+- Special feedings with a feeding tube

 - X-rays or other imaging tests